Last updated: May 2026.

 This checklist gives you the roadmap, but every first home buyer's situation is different.
 Income, savings, property goals, and family circumstances all affect which path is best.

-Book a free strategy call with our team to walk through your specific situation, or explore our first home buyer services to see how we can help.
+Book a free strategy call with our team to walk through your specific situation, contact us directly, or explore our first home buyer services to see how we can help.

 Last updated: April 2026